eriklindebratt/mailchimp-subscribe-form/README.md

   translateFunction: function(str) { return str; }  // pass your own translate function if you want translations }
 ```

+Have a look in [`mailchimp-subscribe-form.js`](mailchimp-subscribe-form.js) for more details on the options you can pass.

 Pass your own options object to override.